Skip to Content

 Wychwood Festival

-Wychwood Festival at Cheltenham Racecourse is a summer family festival featuring music, arts and plenty of fun.
-This year’s event takes place from 30 May–1 June 2025, with headline sets from James, Shed Seven and Doves.
-There’s a relaxed feel, with camping under the Prestbury Hills and four stages of music and comedy, over 100 workshops and a kids’ literary festival.
+Winner of Family Festival of the Year 2025, Wychwood Festival at Cheltenham Racecourse kicks off the summer with music, arts and plenty of fun.
+This year’s event is being held from 29–31 May 2026, with a headline set from the Kaiser Chiefs.
+There’s a relaxed feel, with boutique camping under the Prestbury Hills, four stages of music and comedy, and over 100 workshops.

 Cheltenham Science Festival